Hyde Park, Boston: Historic architecture

 Hyde Park's central business district, located between Cleary and Logan Squares, features a variety of historic buildings, including the neighborhood's municipal building, which was built by the City of Boston after the 1912 annexation.
 The Hyde Park YMCA was built in 1902; a major renovation of the original facility was completed in 2010.
 The Roman Catholic Most Precious Blood Church, built in the English Gothic style, was completed in 1885 (its spire was removed in 1954).
 The Parish of Christ Church, designed by the firm of Cram Wentworth & Goodhue in the late Gothic Revival style, was completed in 1895.
 The neighborhood library, a branch of the Boston Public Library since 1912, was built in 1899.
 In 2000, a contemporary addition by Schwartz/Silver Architects doubled the library's size.
 An opera house, built by Leroy J. French in 1897, stands on Fairmount Avenue and currently serves as the home of Hyde Park's Riverside Theatre Works.

 Hyde Park has a large number of warehouses and factory buildings from the nineteenth and early twentieth centuries in the Readville neighborhood, along the Neponset River and Mother Brook.
 The Fairmount Hill neighborhood has many houses built in a variety of late 19th and early 20th Century architectural styles, including Italianate, Gothic Revival and Victorian.

 Government and infrastructure

 The United States Postal Service operates the Hyde Park Post Office in Cleary Square, as well as the Readville Post Office in Wolcott Square.

-Hyde Park is represented in the Boston City Council by Ricardo Arroyo, who was elected in 2019.
+Hyde Park is represented in the Boston City Council by Enrique Pepén, who was elected in 2023.

-In the Massachusetts General Court, Hyde Park is represented by Representative Angelo Scaccia and Senator Mike Rush.
+In the Massachusetts General Court, Hyde Park is represented by Representative Robert Consalvo and Senator Mike Rush.

 Nationally, Ayanna Pressley represents Hyde Park in the US House of Representatives.